petyaracz/Racz2025Bible/Readme.md

 $H(X) = - \sum_{i=1}^{n} P(x_i) \log_2 P(x_i)$

-Entropy is shaped by the size of the underlying vocabulary and text size.
-So we need to keep an eye on the length of verses.
+Entropy is shaped by the size of the underlying vocabulary and text size as well as text structure.

+Complexity is an approximation of Kolmogorov complexity, the length of the gzip-compressed form of each verse.

+Wc is word count.
+Type / token ratio is the number of unique forms divided by the number of forms in each verse.
+So not quite type / token ratio in the usual sense, since there is no morphological parsing here.

 ![Descriptive statistics](viz/gospel_stats.png)